measurement-kit/measurement-kit/doc/api/common/async_runner.md

 The `stop` method stops the runner I/O loop and terminates all the tasks that are currently running, without calling their callbacks.
-It waits for the background thread to be terminated before continuing.
+It waits for the background thread to terminate before continuing.

 The `active` method returns the number of tasks currently active.